-A direct observation of clinical skills on the ward, emergency department or in outpatients by a trainer of a trainee; e.g. history taking, physical examination, discharge work up.
-Usually the trainer and trainee will agree in advance (generally triggered by the trainee) that an opportunity will be found in an imminent event such as a clinic, to observe part of a patient interaction.
-The trainer becomes an observer and assessor and marks the trainee using the checklist shown in Appendix (a).
-These checklists are generic.
-Multiple encounters are needed by multiple assessors (four different ones) over time in order to provide a valid and reliable measure of clinical performance.
+Following direct observation of clinical skills on the ward, emergency department or in outpatients by a trainer of a trainee; e.g. history taking, physical examination, taking consent, breaking bad news or discharge work up, an assessment can be recorded as a CEX Usually the trainer and trainee will agree in advance (generally triggered by the trainee) that an opportunity will be found in an imminent event such as a clinic, to observe part of a patient interaction.
+The trainer becomes an observer/ assessor and makes notes for feedback around suggested areas identified on the CEX form.
+These areas are generic.
+Multiple encounters are needed by multiple assessors (four different ones) over time, in order to provide a valid and reliable measure of clinical performance.
 The trainee is encouraged to self and peer assess using the instruments when opportunities arise.
+Trainers from other specialties, e.g. radiology, anaesthetics and emergency medicine also make good assessors.